Jessica N. Holmes is a workers’ rights advocate, policy expert, and fighter for fairness and social justice.

 In 2018, Jessica received the Distinguished Alumni Award from the University of North Carolina at Chapel Hill.
 Earlier in 2019, she was named as one of UNC School of Law’s distinguished alumni.

-While currently serving as Chair of the Wake County Board of Commissioners, Jessica also empowers the next generation of leaders as a lecturer at North Carolina State University’s College of Humanities and Social Sciences.
+Jessica also empowers the next generation of leaders as a lecturer at North Carolina State University’s College of Humanities and Social Sciences.
 She is a proud member of Alpha Kappa Alpha Sorority, Incorporated, the North Carolina Advocates for Justice and the North Carolina Bar Association, Labor and Employment Law Section.

 Selected Community Awards/Recognitions

 - UNC School of Law Outstanding Recent Graduate: 2019

 - Salute to Champions Award – Sports Shop Radio: 2019

 - Bridge of Hope Award Winner – The Hope Center at Pullen: 2019